Randall Lane (journalist): 2020s

 During the COVID-19 pandemic, Lane took part in a multi-part virtual innovation summit hosted by the University of Waterloo.
-The New York Times identified him as one of the 922 most powerful people in the United States of America.
+In 2020, The New York Times identified him as one of the 922 most powerful people in the United States of America.
+Lane won an Emmy award as executive producer of the documentary WeWork: Or the Making and Breaking of a $47 Billion Unicorn.